PeppoDev/gnome_desktop_fixer/README.md

 - **Loops**: Some performance issues with file processing loops
 - **Non-Steam Games**: Currently only works with Steam games, could be extended for other game platforms
 - **Steam Native Games**: Currently only works with Steam games with proton, could be extended for native games but its harder to track
+- **Improve installation script**: Currently, it is installing at root level but it could be a systemd user service instead